Homemade Gingerbread House

 10. Roll out the chilled but pliable dough into 1/4 inch thickness.

-11. Using Gingerbread house cutters to cut out 2 each of the sidewalls, roof and front and back walls.
+11. Using Gingerbread house cutters to cut out 2 'each' of the sidewalls, roof, and front and back walls.

 14. Bake on the second rack from the bottom of the oven for 10 minutes.

 15. Remove tray from the oven.
-Leave cookies in baking tray on the countertop for 10 minutes.
+Leave cookies in the baking tray on the countertop for 10 minutes.

 16. Then, transfer to a wire rack to cool off completely.
 The cookies harden only once out of the oven.